physrisk/website-source/articles/2025/coding-colonel-blotto-tournament.md

 [Colonel Blotto game](/tag/colonel-blotto-game/).

 In this post I discuss the problem posed to my students.
-And I also provide a live session recording of me implementing [colonel Blotto](/tag/colonel-blotto-game/) tournament in [Matlab](/tag/matlab/).
+And I also provide a live session recording of me implementing [Colonel Blotto](/tag/colonel-blotto-game/) tournament in [Matlab](/tag/matlab/).
 <!--more-->